Heshanexe/Serverless-Web-Application-using-7-AWS-services/README.md

 ![image](https://github.com/Heshanexe/Serverless-Web-Application-using-7-AWS-services/assets/153348700/35476a29-f686-4c53-9ac9-3705a0ab2c8e)

-You will implement a Lambda function that will be invoked each time a user requests a unicorn.
+I have implement a Lambda function that will be invoked each time a user requests a unicorn.
 The function will select a unicorn from the fleet, record the request in a DynamoDB table, and then respond to the frontend application with details about the unicorn being dispatched.

 The function is invoked from the browser using Amazon API Gateway.
-You'll implement that connection in the next module.
-For this module, you will just test your function in isolation.
+I did implement that connection in the next module.
+For this module, i will just test your function in isolation.

 **STEP 04**